vercel/ai/examples/nest/README.md

-# Fastify + AI SDK Example
+# Nest.js + AI SDK Example

-You can use the AI SDK in an [Fastify](https://fastify.dev/) server to generate and stream text and objects.
+You can use the AI SDK in an [Nest.js](https://nestjs.com/) server to generate and stream text and objects.

 ## Usage